#BSD

 @thorstenzoeller@exquisite.social

-Hi, I'm Thorsten, and I guess an #introduction might be in order:
+Hi, I'm Thorsten, and I guess an might be in order:

-Originally from #Oberhausen in the #RuhrArea in Germany, I now live in #Frankfurt, trying to be a decent human being (not by trade).
+Originally from in the in Germany, I now live in , trying to be a decent human being (not by trade).
 Sometimes it works and sometimes it doesn't - not being a jerk can be surprisingly hard at times.

 A few things I'm interested in or otherwise like, in no particular order:

-- #BSD in general, and #OpenBSD in particular
+- in general, and in particular :openbsd: :runbsdBg:

-- #maths and #physics (being a theoretical physicist by education)
+- and (being a theoretical physicist by education)

-- #Ashtanga #Yoga (rather a love-hate relationship, to be honest)
+- (rather a love-hate relationship, to be honest)

-- practical #philosophy (aka how to live a good life)
+- practical (aka how to live a good life)

 - the mundane, boring, monotonous

-A huge thanks to the admins of the https://exquisite.social instance, @h3artbl33d and @mischa.
-You are great folks, really! 🙏
+A huge thanks to the admins of the exquisite.social instance, @h3artbl33d and @mischa.
+You are great folks, really! ๐Ÿ™

 @dch@bsd.network